-Trade unions are negotiating changes to working arrangements and various adaptation solutions that help build resilience to climate risks at the workplace while supporting workers facing increased climate-related health risks.
-The role, rights and functions of trade union health and safety representatives are of paramount importance in negotiating timely climate responses, policies, and adaptations, and informing risk assessments and changes to the organisation of work in extreme temperature conditions.
+Trade unions are negotiating changes to working arrangements and various adaptation solutions that help build resilience to climate risks at the workplace Existing regulations and practices in the industry ofwhile supporting workers facing increased climate-reten rely on: lated health risks.
+The role, rights and functions of trade union health and safety representatives are of to accommodate inclement weather occurrences paramount importance in negotiating timely climate rere-organising working schedules or the degree of sponses, policies, and adaptations, and informing risk heavy manual work being conducted for examassessments and changes to the organisation of work ple) in the procurement process, and in extreme temperature conditions.